yosephtamir/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 100-empty_casks ---finds all empty files and directories script 101-gifs ---- lists all the files with a .gif extrension in the current directory and sub directories script 102-acrostic ---decodes acrostics that use the first letter of each line
+script 100-empty_casks ---finds all empty files and directories script 101-gifs ---- lists all the files with a .gif extrension in the current directory and sub directories script 102-acrostic ---decodes acrostics that use the first letter of each line script 103-the_biggest_fan-----perses web server logs inTSV format as input and displays the 11 hosts or IP addresses